 Java is one of the most structured programming languages and has strict rules that a user must adhere to while kids learn to code.
 Each section of code is called a function that is written in a very logical way.
 Kids have a great platform to learn the importance of logic while they concentrate on creating their program.

 Logic is a good skill to have.
-The power of this skill is not only restricted to Java programming but applies to other aspects of school life and beyond.
+This skill’s power is restricted to Java programming and applies to other aspects of school life and beyond.
 Logical thinkers are also able to find solutions to complex problems much quicker than their peers.

 Most software developers agree that a successful programmer has to be tenacious.
 It is challenging to write a perfect piece of code the first time around.
 It takes hours of hard work.
 Java is an excellent environment for kids to practice and learn to code.